RyanGoodchild/Side-Projectiles/README.md

 # Side-Projectiles
-Side projects while learning Java
+Side projects while learning Software Development

 GPU Cronch (1.0 complete, menu functionality next)
     * Tool used to calculate individual card electricity cost, profitability, and payoff date for used and new cards
     * Calculates mining rig metrics based on card choice and PSU choice
     * Goal: To practice OOP, Java, IntelliJ and create a tool that cuts down on research time for my hobby.

+TEK Employee Registration
+   * Practice with JavaScript and Vue.js 2
+   * Functional add / modify of employees with form control
+   * Utilized a modal

 Tenmo Application
     * Simulates Venmo Java program complete with API tokens, and PostgreSQL database.